framps/raspiBackupDoc/en/src/restore-options.md

-This will not format the partitions selected with the `-T` option during an `rsync` partition-oriented backup. is performed.
-This speeds up the restore process considerably, as only new, changed or deleted files are synced, changed or deleted files are synchronized.
+This will not format the partitions selected with the `-T` option during an `rsync` partition-oriented backup.
+This speeds up the restore process considerably, as only new, changed or deleted files are synced,

 | Option | Default | In Installer | Configuration name |
 |--------|----------|--------------|--------------------|